About Our Ambulatory Resident Practice

 Maureen E. Farrell, MD

-Three community health center-based continuity experiences are offered as an option for interested residents at South Cove Community Health Center, BID Chelsea, the Dimock Center and Bowdoin Street.
-These allow for a community-based experience as part of an integrated health care team.
-The South Cove Community Health Center is in Chinatown has two clinical sites, one in the Chinatown neighborhood of downtown Boston, and the other in the city of Quincy, home to a large Chinese and Vietnamese population.
-The Bowdoin Street Health Center and the Dimock serve the diverse urban populations of Dorchester and Roxbury, and BID Chelsea is in an urban area serving a largely Latina population.
+Four community health center-based continuity experiences are offered as an option for interested residents, including at two federally qualified community health centers.
+Residents have the option to train at South Cove Community Health Center, BID Chelsea, the Dimock Center, and Bowdoin Street to allow for a community-based experience as part of an integrated health care team.
+The South Cove Community Health Center has two clinical sites, one in the Chinatown neighborhood of downtown Boston, and the other in the city of Quincy, home to a large Chinese and Vietnamese population.
+The Bowdoin Street Health Center and the Dimock Center serve the diverse urban populations of Dorchester and Roxbury, and BID Chelsea is in an urban area serving a largely Latinx population.